hopsoft/footing/README.md

 ## Instance patching

-If you don't want to corrupt your entire runtime, you can choose to patch an instance.
+If you don't want to corrupt your entire runtime, you can patch an instance.

 ```ruby
 s = "foo"